rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

     B -->| pull image | C(Harbor)
     C --> B
     B -->| App Deployment| D(Native Pod)
-    B -->| Persistent Volume Claim| E(vSAN)
+    B ---| Persistent Volume Claim| E(vSAN)
     E --> D
     F --> D
-    B -->| Create LoadBalancer| F(NSX)
+    B ---| Create LoadBalancer| F(NSX)
 {{< /mermaid >}}

 *<center>Figure II: Application Deployment Flowchart</center>*

 I do have to mention that I used the upstream Harbor version for my demo and not the embedded Harbor registry which can be enabled through the [Registry Service](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html) of vSphere 7.
 The reason for this?
-I combined the possibilities to demonstrate on the one hand the latest features of Harbor version 2.0 and on the other hand the simplicity of deploying the registry via `Helm` on a Tanzu Kubernetes Grid Cluster.
+I combined the possibilities to demonstrate the latest features of Harbor version 2.0 on the one hand and on the other hand the simplicity of deploying the registry via `Helm` on a Tanzu Kubernetes Grid Cluster.

-In this post I will focus on the installation of Harbor using `Helm` and also on the preperations you have to do upfront before you are able to let the [Supervisor Cluster](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-3E4E6039-BD24-4C40-8575-5AA0EECBBBEC.html) pull images out of Harbor and to consequently instantiate them as a native Pod on vSphere.
+In this post I will focus on the installation of Harbor using `Helm` and also on the preperations you have to do upfront before you are able to let the [Supervisor Cluster](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-3E4E6039-BD24-4C40-8575-5AA0EECBBBEC.html) pull images out of Harbor and to subsequently instantiate them as a native Pod on vSphere.

 ## Prerequisites
 - [x] [vSphere 7 with Kubernetes](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-kubernetes/GUID-21ABC792-0A23-40EF-8D37-0367B483585E.html) installed